Victorian Railways PL type carriage: 1942 Hospital carriages, 1951 Jubilee Train

-During World War II, carriage 82BPL (sliding door, previously 26APL #1) was withdrawn from service for conversion to a hospital carriage.It had its seats removed and replaced with thirteen triple-bunk beds for a capacity of 39 patients.
+During World War II, carriage 82BPL (sliding door, previously 26APL #1) was withdrawn from service for conversion to a hospital carriage.
+It had its seats removed and replaced with thirteen triple-bunk beds, for a capacity of 39 patients.
 Externally, it was painted all-over moonstone grey, as used around the windows of electric suburban trains at the time, and all windows, except those in the middle door, were painted white.
-Red crosses on white circles were painted on both sides of the roof, and large red crosses were applied on the sides of the carriage between compartments 3/4 and 5/6.
-Internally, everything appears to have been painted white, except the floor, light fittings and beds.
+Red crosses on white circles were painted on both sides of the roof, and large red crosses were applied on the sides of the carriage between compartments 3 and 4 and 5 and6.
+Internally, everything seems to have been painted white, except the floor, light fittings and beds.

 The car proved to be useful in service so, in 1941-42, a further ten BPL cars were converted.
-Cars 36, 38, 51, 58, 60, 72, 74, 75 and 98BPL became Hospital Cars in a very similar fashion to 82BPL, except that they were fitted with only twelve triple-bunk beds (36 berths), as well as 24 lockers for personal belongings in each car, and they were fitted with end diaphragms.
+Cars 36, 38, 51, 58, 60, 72, 74, 75 and 98BPL became Hospital Cars in a very similar fashion to 82BPL, except that they were fitted with only twelve triple-bunk beds (36 berths), as well as 24 lockers for personal belongings in each car, and they were fitted with end connecting diaphragms.
 It is not known whether 82BPL had lockers or, if so, how many.
 Additionally, 57BPL was converted to a staff car with end diaphragms, though not much is known about its internal configuration.

 There are two possibilities: either a hospital train was formed using those eleven carriages or, when the A/BPL fleet was divided into Troop Trains during World War II, each "nine or ten-car" train was allocated one hospital carriage for injured troops.
 The troop trains allowed the Army Movement Control to plan troop movements without the railway department worrying about having to shuffle or acquire normal passenger stock.
 Originally, the troop trains ran primarily to Albury, Tocumwal, Serviceton and Bairnsdale.
 Later, it is known that they ran to Terowie and Port Pirie on the South Australian Railways network.